petervwyatt/AcrobatCustomPanels/README.md

 If you want to use the `cluster` version on Windows, then delete `CustomPanel_PDFDeclarationsBoth.xml` from whatever folder you copied the files to.

+## W3C TDMRep

+The W3C has defined a "TDM Reservation Protocol" known as [TDMRep](https://www.w3.org/community/reports/tdmrep/CG-FINAL-tdmrep-20240510/#sec-pdf).

-# Debugging
+## Debugging

 Note that you can edit these files while Adobe Acrobat is running - just click the "Additional Metadata..." button on the File | Properties... dialog to reload all custom panels each time.
 As far as I know, there is no easy way to debug - beyond if your panel is not listed then it has an issue.

-# Issues
+## Issues

 - explicit `width` and `height` don't seem portable across Windows and Mac - avoid them!
 - nested `cluster`s on Mac don't work - it appears to miscalculate the location of the contained widgets and pushes them to the far lower right corner (effectively beyond the bounds of the cluster).
 Only solution I came up with is not to replace nested `cluster`s with `group`!
 - I've never been able to get the `picture` feature working as I don't know how to reference the asset (_file?
 URL? formats?_).
 Setting `width` and `height` does however alter the size.
 - I struggle to understand how to use XMP `bags` (such as needed by PDF Declarations) since it seems you can only use fixed (hard-coded) XMP paths
 - I don't believe there is any way to easily comment out stuff (I normally move blocks of code to the XML portion and then use XML comments `<!-- ...-->`)